Name: Michael Gilchrist

 Accolades: McDonald's A-A & MVP, Nike Hoop Summit Participant, Jordan Brand Classic Participant, Gatorade New Jersey POY, ESPN Rise Mr. Basketball USA, Parade 4th Team A-A, Wootten POY Finalist, Naismith POY Finalist, USA U-17 Gold Medal Winner

 From a recruiting standpoint, Michael Gilchrist has been so good for so long it's easy to forget about him.
 Unlike Austin Rivers or James Michael McAdoo, he doesn't have a famous last name.
 Unlike Tony Wroten or DeAndre Daniels, he didn't have a controversial recruiting narrative.
-And unlike future teammate, he didn't have a meteoric rise to stardom.
+And unlike future teammate Anthony Davis, he didn't have a meteoric rise to stardom.

 But don't consider Gilchrist under the radar by any means.
 Prior to his senior season and the ascension of Rivers and Davis, Gilchrist was considered the top overall prospect in his class by most recruiting services.
 In fact, he's still not far from the pole position and should certainly be considered one of the premier "diaper dandies" going into next season.